Lake Maggiore

-Lake Maggiore (/mæˈdʒɔːreɪ, ˌmædʒiˈɔːreɪ/, /mɑːˈdʒɔːreɪ, məˈdʒɔːri/; Lago Maggiore /it/; Lagh Maggior; Lagh Magior; literally 'greater lake') or Verbano (/it/; Lacus Verbanus) is a large lake on the south side of the Alps divided between the Italian regions of Piedmont and Lombardy and the Swiss canton of Ticino.
+Lake Maggiore (/mæˈdʒɔːreɪ, ˌmædʒiˈɔːreɪ/, /mɑːˈdʒɔːreɪ, məˈdʒɔːri/; Lago Maggiore /it/; Lagh Maggior; Lagh Magior; literally 'greater lake') or Verbano (/it/; Lacus Verbanus) is a large lake on the south side of the Alps divided between the Italian regions of Piedmont and Lombardy to the south, and the Swiss canton of Ticino to the north.
 Located halfway between Lake Orta and Lake Lugano, Lake Maggiore extends for about 64 km between Locarno and Arona.
 It is the second largest lake in Italy and the largest in southern Switzerland.

 The climate is mild in both summer and winter, producing Mediterranean vegetation, with many gardens growing rare and exotic plants.
 Well-known gardens include those of the Borromean and Brissago Islands, that of the Villa Taranto in Verbania, and the Alpinia Botanical Garden above Stresa.

 Lake Maggiore is drained by the river Ticino, a main tributary of the Po.
 Its basin also collects the waters of several large lakes, notably Lake Lugano (through the Tresa), Lake Orta (through the Toce) and Lake Varese (through the Bardello).